ThibaultMesmin/ThibaultMesmin-brief-01/README.md

 The page will not reload when you make changes.
 So don't forget to restart it manually.
 (With CTRL+C followed by a new `npm start`)\
 You may also see any lint errors in the console.

+### `update of the requested work by Mesmin Thibault`

+- The “See benefits” button replaced by a “See prices” button
+- A simple subscription page integrated into the Landing Page.